tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 on data it has not learned from which is helpful in seeing how well the model has generalized to the underlying relationships of the data.
 The test_size parameter can be increased to put a greater proportion of the data in the test set or decreased to put a lesser proportion of the data in the test set.
-0.2 is a widely used proportion and has shown good results thus far so I would leave changing this as a last resort.
+0.2 is a widely used proportion and has shown good results thus far so I would advise against changing this value unless absolutely necessary.
 A random state is also set in this function which will make sure the data is split in the same way each time so the model is more easily tuned.

 ### Hyperparameter Grid (Lines 26-32)